 If you are sizing a dehumidifier for your indoor drying room, you may be under the impression that finding a huge dehumidifier can speed up the drying process.

-But, if you have a decent sized drying room, you may need some level of dehumidification.
-You need to know the wet weight going in, and the dry weight coming out.
-Then, simply divide by 2.
-Here is an example:
+But, if you have a decent-sized drying room, you may need some level of dehumidification.
+You need to know the wet weight going in to accurately calculate your dehumidification needs for your grow room.

 Final thoughts on sizing your grow room dehumidifier